-If these mats aren’t dealt with straight away, they will continue to grow until a huge area of the dog’s fur is stuck together.
+If these mats aren’t dealt with straight away, they will continue to grow until a vast area of the dog’s fur is stuck together.

 At that point, your only option is to shave it.
-As a caring dog owner, you should not let their hygiene to get to the point of a necessary shave.
+As a caring dog owner, you should not let their hygiene get to the end of a necessary shave.

-Even if you have never owned a dog before, or you just haven’t given much thought to how you brush your dog, it is obvious that you should not brush a dog’s coat going in the opposite direction that it lays.
+Even if you have never owned a dog before, or you just haven’t given much thought to how you brush your dog, it is evident that you should not brush a dog’s coat going in the opposite direction that it lays.

 First, gather your supplies.
-You will need 2 dog brushes.
-The first brush is the main dog brush that you use for detangling and deep grooming, like a pin brush, slicker brush, or a rake; whatever you prefer or that works best on your dog.
+You will need two dog brushes.
+The first brush is the leading dog brush you use for detangling and deep grooming, like a pin brush, slicker brush, or rake; whatever you prefer works best on your dog.

 If you are able, take your dog outside for grooming.
 If you must brush them indoors, do it in the bathtub or over a towel.
 You may want to have a vacuum nearby for stray hairballs.

-Start with the pin brush (or first type of dog brush that you chose).
+Start with the pin brush (or the first type of dog brush that you chose).
 Use it to work through the fur closest to the tail; use short strokes to pull out mats and tangles.
 Don’t press too hard with the brush, as this will hurt the skin underneath.

 Otherwise, make long continuous strokes from the neck, down their back, to the base of their tail.
-Keep brushing with this brush until you are sure that all of the knots have disappeared.
+Keep brushing with this brush until you are sure all the knots have disappeared.

-It’s unlikely that their hair will stay like this for long, but that’s why you should continue with brushing them at least once a week.
-If you keep up this schedule, their fur will become easier to groom, and less of it will cover your furniture.
+It’s unlikely that their hair will stay like this for long, but that’s why you should continue brushing them at least once a week.
+If you keep up this schedule, their fur will become easier to groom, and less will cover your furniture.